sumihiri-fernando/cloud-development/revolution.md

 - Integration with Amazon Cognito for user management

 ## Deployment
-[Provide details on how to deploy the application, mentioning both the CodePipeline method and any other methods used.]
+WS CodePipeline automates the build and deployment processes.

 ## Evaluation